mgutz/dat/README.md

 `dat` (Data Access Toolkit) is a fast, lightweight and intuitive Postgres library for Go.

-How it is different:
+How it is different than other toolkits:

 *   Focused on Postgres.
 See `Insect`, `Upsert`, `SelectDoc`, `QueryJSON`.

 *   Light layer over [sqlx](https://github.com/jmoiron/sqlx)

-*   FASTER than any of the other generic Postgres SQL builders.
+*   Faster

 *   SQL and backtick friendly.